-Scheduling Final Examination
+Scheduling Final Oral Examination

-When scheduling your final exam, please note the Graduate School requires that a minimum of three months elapse between the comprehensive and final exams.
+When scheduling your final oral exam, please note the Graduate School requires that a minimum of three months elapse between the comprehensive exam and the final oral exam.

 The final oral exam is scheduled with the recommendation of your dissertation advisor, after you have satisfied all the other requirements for the Ph.D. degree.
 When choosing a date, remember that there is a published deadline, set by the Graduate School, as the last day a final oral exam may be taken for graduation in the same semester.